Gut Health

 In March, scientists from the University of Utah found that Saccharomyces cerevisiae “exacerbated intestinal disease in a mouse model of colitis and increased gut barrier permeability.”

-In plain English, this means this strain of fungus inflames your colon and creates holes or lesions in the colon wall that allow foreign matter to pass into your bloodstream.
+In plain English, this strain of fungus inflames your colon and creates holes or lesions in the colon wall that allow foreign matter to pass into your bloodstream.
 Not good.

 In a human study, Spanish researchers found that obese people had less of a fungal genus called Mucor.
 This condition can be reversed if the person loses weight.
 The researchers concluded that “manipulation of gut mycobiome communities might be a novel target in the treatment of obesity.”